-American snared by fugitive finders after stalking Tameside woman he’d met online
+American snared by fugitive finders after attempting to kidnap Tameside woman he’d met online

 Main article content

 An American man, who flew to Manchester to stalked a woman he met online before barricading her cousin in a house in Tameside for three hours while armed with a hammer, has been jailed for seven years after our fugitive finders snared him trying to flee back across the Atlantic.

 Edward Best (26), from Chicago, was caught at Holyhead ferry port by officers from our Force Critical Wanted Unit, after he was stopped by authorities at Dublin airport and ferried back to Britain less than 48 hours after he became the subject of an urgent manhunt.

 Manchester Minshull Street Crown Court today (16 September) heard how Best’s online relationship with a woman from Hyde had deteriorated and prompted him to become increasingly aggressive and obsessive – sending her up to 100 messages a day and threatening to murder and rape her corpse – before he flew to Manchester Airport on 22 March to go to the house she was living at.

 Best – then aged 25 – proceeded to visit the woman’s home and observe outside, as he spent the next 12 days moving between three different Air BnB accommodations and renting a car from a local dealership in Ashton-under-Lyne so he could stalk her address.

 The court was told that on the evening of 3 April, Best jumped over the back wall and broke into the woman’s address while armed with a hammer, but once inside only found the woman’s cousin who was there to look after the family cat while the woman and her family were on a weekend break.

 The cousin – aged in her 20s – was then subjected to a frightening ordeal for the next three hours as Best locked the back door and barricaded the front door with furniture, while holding a hammer to the victim’s face and getting black tape out of his rucksack while searching around the property.